-EAF steelmaking can be divided into five stages as a whole: raw material collection, preparation before smelting, melting period, oxidation period, and reduction period.
+EAF steelmaking of graphite electrode can be divided into five stages as a whole: raw material collection, preparation before smelting, melting period, oxidation period, and reduction period.

 1. Collection of Raw Materials

 Scrap steel is the main material for electric arc furnace steelmaking.
 The quality of scrap steel directly affects the quality, cost, and productivity of graphite electrodes.
 Therefore, the following requirements are made for scrap steel: